ethereum/EIPs/EIPS/eip-xxxx.md

 ## Abstract

-Upgrades block proposer election mechanism to Whisk, a single secret leader election (SSLE) protocol.
-Currently block proposers are publicly known sufficiently in advance to allow sequential DoS attacks that could disable Ethereum.
+Upgrades the block proposer election mechanism to Whisk, a single secret leader election (SSLE) protocol.
+Currently, block proposers are publicly known in advance, sufficiently to allow sequential DoS attacks that could disable Ethereum.
 This upgrade makes the next block proposer unknown until its block is published.

 ## Motivation